 Bo and Hope rode in a horse-drawn carriage to their recommitment ceremony, reminiscent of the time they "got married" in New Orleans years earlier.
 Hope was impressed with Bo's romantic gesture and agreed to marry him again.
 Bo opened the doors to the church sanctuary, and all their loved ones were there to greet them.
-Bo read a letter from Shawn and Belle, thanking Bo and Hope for being their inspiration for how to stay together when times got tough.
+Bo read a letter from Shawn-D and Belle, thanking Bo and Hope for being their inspiration for how to stay together when times got tough.
 Bo asked his mother and Hope's father to officiate their ceremony.

 Lexie called a meeting with Tony and E.J. about Stefano's condition.
-She wanted to know why they were suddenly so concerned about Stefano's well-being, when they were all willing to abandon him before in the sanitarium.
+She wanted to know why they were suddenly so concerned about Stefano's well-being, when they had all been willing to abandon him before in the sanitarium.
 Tony played dumb, and E.J. said he didn't think they should risk Stefano's health.
 Lexie accused them of not wanting Stefano to regain consciousness.
 Tony and E.J. said if Stefano woke up, Stefano would be angry at them for abandoning him in the first place.
 Lexie told them that Stefano should be awake according to his brain scan, and E.J. said they should let Stefano wake up naturally.
 Lexie was late for the wedding, so she left and joined Abe at the church.

 In the hospital, John tried to smother Stefano with a pillow, but he was interrupted by a phone call.
 It was Marlena.
 Unbeknownst to her, a mysterious figure hid in Marlena's bedroom while she was on the phone with John.
-John wondered if Marlena tipped the police off that Ava planned to skip town.
-Marlena admitted to telling the police about Ava, saying she did it to keep John from being in more trouble than he was already in.
+John wondered if Marlena had tipped the police off that Ava planned to skip town.
+Marlena admitted to telling the police about Ava, saying she had done it to keep John from being in more trouble than he was already in.

 Bo and Hope exchanged wedding bands.
 Bo provided a replica of Hope's original wedding band, and Bo asked Ciara to give him his wedding band.
-It was the one that belonged to his father, Shawn, and was meant to be worn as a symbol of a new beginning and of a love that, like Caroline and Shawn's, stood the test of time.
-Caroline prayed that God would continue to bless Bo and Hope in their lives together so they would be an example of what true love could be.
+It was the one that had belonged to his father, Shawn, and was meant to be worn as a symbol of a new beginning and of a love that, like Caroline and Shawn's, stood the test of time.
+Caroline prayed that God would continue to bless Bo and Hope in their lives together, so they would be an example of what true love could be.

-Doug said Bo could kiss his bride even though Bo snuck in a few kisses before.
+Doug said Bo could kiss his bride even though Bo had sneaked in a few kisses before.
 Doug and Julie rushed to Bo and Hope's house to get ready for the reception.
 Bo and Hope thanked everyone for helping to arrange everything and keeping everything a secret.
 Bo invited everyone back to their house for a New Orleans-style barbecue.
 Before they could walk out, a reporter from the Salem Spectator showed up to ask Bo how he could sleep at night, knowing he was a liar and disgrace to the police.
-John lurked in the background watching.
+John lurked in the background, watching.

 At Marlena's place, she saw the mysterious figure and grabbed a letter opener to defend herself.
 She threatened to stab him if he didn't leave her alone.
-She tried to distract him and ran for the door, but he grabbed her and forced her onto the bed, then tried to stick a needle in her arm.
+She tried to distract him and ran for the door, but he grabbed her and forced her onto the bed then tried to stick a needle in her arm.